RWEMAISINGIZWENorbert/cms/readme.md

 <!-- ![Tech Associate Logo](assets/images/logo.png) -->

 ## 📱 Overview
-CMS is a comprehensive complaint management system that enables users to submit, track, and manage complaints efficiently.
-The system provides real-time updates, offline support, seamless synchronization between mobile app and server, and advanced analytics for staff management.
+CMS is a comprehensive complaint management system that enables citzens to submit, track, and manage complaints efficiently.
+The system provides real-time updates, offline support, seamless synchronization between mobile app and server, and advanced dasboard and analytics for staff management.

 ## 🚀 Features